-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset and District contributions, schedules of changes in in OPEB liability and related ratios - medical benefit, and budgetary comparison information on pages 5 through 10, and 51 through 54, respectively, be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset and District contributions, and budgetary comparison information on pages 5 through 10, and 44 through 46, respectively, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the management's discussion and analysis, schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset and District contributions, and schedules of changes in in OPEB liability and related ratios - medical benefit, in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We do not express an opinion or provide any assurance on the management's discussion and analysis, schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset and District contributions, or schedules of changes in in OPEB liability and related ratios - medical benefit because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+We have applied certain limited procedures to the management's discussion and analysis, schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset and District contributions in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We do not express an opinion or provide any assurance on the management's discussion and analysis, schedules of the District's proportionate share of the net pension liability/OPEB RHIA asset and District contributions because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.